rlalik/promille/README.md

-# mille_builder
+# promille

-This is the mille_builder project.
+This is the promille project.

 # Building and installing